YouVersion Logo

 So what does the Bible say about this call to love God?

 At the end of Deuteronomy 10, Moses extends a call of love and obedience to the Israelites.
-He’d spent time reminding them of where they had come from, where they were being led and that the Lord was leading them.
-With all of these reminders, Moses, in Deuteronomy 11, describes the blessing that comes with this call to love and obey God.
-He also describes the impact of disobedience.
+He’d spent time reminding them of where they had come from and where they were going — and especially that it was the Lord who was leading them.
+With all of these reminders, Moses, in Deuteronomy 11, describes the blessing that accompanies this call to love and obey God.
+Moses also describes the impact of disobedience, with hard truths and warnings about the consequences of turning away from the Lord and His good commandments.

-To love God is a call to respond to His love for you, and it’s a call to obedience.
-Choosing to respond in obedience with gratitude and love flows from a heart that’s been changed by God’s transforming love.
+To love God is a call to respond to His love, and it’s a call to obedience.
+Choosing to follow Him faithfully, with gratitude and worship, flows from a heart that’s been transformed by His amazing love.
+“We love because he first loved us” (1 John 4:19, NIV).

 Questions for Reflection: